 Diseases of the Heart and Stroke: Illinois’ Leading Killers

-Heart disease and stroke are, respectively, the first and fourth leading causes of death and also the major causes of disability in Illinois.
-In 2013, there were 24,843 deaths in Illinois due to heart disease and 5,296 deaths due to stroke.
+Heart disease and stroke are, respectively, the first and third leading causes of death, and also the major causes of disability in Illinois.
+In 2017 there were 25,393 deaths in Illinois due to heart disease and 6,021 deaths due to stroke.
 Deaths due heart disease and stroke combined (31,414) represent almost 29 percent of all deaths in Illinois in 2017 (109,726).

 Prevention efforts coupled with effective disease management can reduce the incidence of heart attacks and strokes, cut the number of deaths from these diseases, and relieve some of the disability suffered by heart attack and stroke survivors.

 The Illinois Heart Disease and Stroke Prevention Program focuses The ABC's of Cardiovascular Health:

 - Blood pressure control (including sodium reduction)

 The Illinois Department of Public Health and its partner agencies and colleagues around the state are making significant progress in raising awareness about heart disease and stroke and helping people to understand their risk factors.
 Successful programs are in place to reduce tobacco use; to increase daily physical activity and consumption of fruits, vegetables and low-fat milk; and to change environmental and policy systems that can have an impact on heart disease and stroke.